23f2005144/comment-category-classification/README.md

 | Modelling | Baseline → tuned runs for all 3 models, with classification reports, confusion matrices, PR curves, and feature importance plots |
 | Submission | Final model retrained on full data, all 3 submission scores documented |

-The emphasis throughout is on data-driven decision-making — each engineering and modelling choice is motivated by a preceding observation.
+The emphasis throughout is on data-driven decision-making where each engineering and modelling choice is motivated by a preceding observation.